2015 Humanities Forum Programs

-About the presenter: William Moore is Professor Emeritus of History at the University of Wyoming.
+The presenter: William is Professor Emeritus of History at the University of Wyoming.

 Wyoming, the Railroad State: The Impact of an Indispensable Industry

-About the presenter: Jessica Robinson works for the University of Wyoming Foundation.
+The presenter: Jessica has an MA in English, is an author and works for the University of Wyoming Foundation.

 Brother, Can You Spare a Dime?

 This presentation explores the Great Depression through story and song, while inviting audience members to share memories and family tales of the depression.